Fioricet with CodeinePronunciation

 Codeine or other narcotics may obscure signs on which to judge the diagnosis or clinical course of patients with acute abdominal conditions.

 Butalbital and codeine are both habit-forming and potentially abusable.
-Consequently, the extended use of Fioricet with Codeine is not recommended.
+Consequently, the extended use of this combination product is not recommended.

 - Do not take Fioricet with Codeine if you are allergic to any of its ingredients.